skedastik/ty-levels/README.md

 #### `Find Etag` 🔎

-If you have live reload enabled, you can use the `/find` command in-game to reveal your target in VS Code.
+If you have live reload enabled, you can use `/f` in-game to reveal your target in VS Code.
 You will be prompted to allow the "ty-levels" extension to open relevant URIs.
 Check "do not ask me again" and click **Open**.

 #### Automatic etag regeneration ✨